gotoiot/service-django-rest-api/README.md

 ## Contribute 🖇️

-If you are interested in the project and would like to join muscles so that it continues to grow and improve, you can open a discussion thread to discuss your proposals at [this link](https://github.com/agustinBassi/django-rest-api/issues/new).
+If you are interested in the project and would like to join muscles so that it continues to grow and improve, you can open a discussion thread to discuss your proposals at [this link](https://github.com/gotoiot/service-django-rest-api/issues/new).
 You can also read the file [Contribute.md](https://github.com/gotoiot/gotoiot-doc/wiki/Contribuir) where the steps are well explained so that you can send pull requests.

+## About Goto IoT 📖

+Goto IoT is a platform that publishes well-documented open source material and projects, together with a free community that collaborates and promotes knowledge about IoT and programming among its members.
+Here you can see the most important links:

+* **[Website](https://www.gotoiot.com/):** Where articles and projects on IoT are published.
+* **[Goto IoT Github:](https://github.com/gotoiot)** Where the projects are hosted to download and use.
+* **[Goto IoT Community:](https://groups.google.com/g/gotoiot)** Where community members exchange information and ideas, make inquiries, solve problems and share news.
+* **[Goto IoT Twitter:](https://twitter.com/gotoiot)** Where the news of the site and topics related to IoT are published.
+* **[Goto IoT Wiki:](https://github.com/gotoiot/doc/wiki)** Where there is supplemental development information to broaden the context.

 ## Tokens of appreciation 🎁

-If you liked this project and would like to support it, any of these actions would be more than fine for me:
+If you liked this project and would like to support it, any of these actions would be great for us:

 * Support this project with a ⭐ on Github to reach more people.
+* Join [our open community](https://groups.google.com/g/gotoiot)  and leave a feedback on what you think of the project.
+* [Follow us on twitter](https://twitter.com/gotoiot) and leave a comment or like.
 * Share this project with other people.

 ## Authors 👥